ch4nely/Python-Project/README.md

 ## Project Files
 Here's what each file does:

-- `webapp.py` - The main web interface built with Streamlit
+- `webapp.py` - The main web interface built with Streamlit (includes validation tab)
 - `stock_analyzer.py` - Contains the core analysis functionality with the `FinancialTrendAnalyzer` class
-- `demo_validation.py` - Interactive demo and validation tool
+- `demo_validation.py` - Interactive demo and validation tool with comprehensive testing
 - `start_stock_analysis.bat` - Main launcher with dependency management
 - `package/dependency_manager.py` - Handles automatic package installation
+- `requirements.txt` - Lists all required Python packages with versions
+- `README.md` - This documentation file

 ## Using the Code Programmatically